moirei/pipeline/docs/guide/README.md

 When using classes for pipes, the default handler method is `handle` or `__invoke`.

-Use the `via` method to specified a different handler.
+Use the `via` method to specify a different handler.

 ```php
 class MyPipe{